michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0015.md

 - n: paper fastener consisting of a short length of U-shaped wire that can fasten papers together
 - v: secure or fasten with a staple or staples
 ### Family
-staple: stapled, stapler, staples, stapling, unstaple+;stapler: staplers
+- staple: stapled, stapler, staples, stapling, unstaple+
+- stapler: staplers
 ### Examples
 - An uneven 109-98 victory over the lowly Suns in Staples Center would hardly classify as a “fix.”
 - To ward off atrophy, buy a drawer organizer, suggested Ms. Lowenheim, who uses expandable drawer organizers from Staples in her own home.